zbouvier/SplattyBird-Tutorial/README.md

 			- sourceHeight - The height of the entire spritesheet.

-So now that we have animations defines, we need to use them.
+So now that we have animations defined, we need to use them.
-To change the animations the player uses we will create a new system in the **src/systems/simulation/** directory called `run.js`
+To change the animations the player uses we will create a new system in the **src/systems/simulation/** folder called `run.js`

 The contents of this system should be as follows: